metabrainz/picard-docs/variables/tags_basic.rst

 iTunes-Specific Tags
 --------------------

-These tags are only available in iTunes files and are not able to be populated by stock Picard, however they may be used and populated by certain plugins.
+These tags are only available in iTunes files and are not able to be populated by stock Picard, however they may be used and populated by certain plugins or scripts.

 **gapless**